imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 better, and I want to work with people who are also committed to these goals.

-None of this is to say that *being* right is *wrong*, or to celebrate incompetence or reckless behavior.
+None of this is to say that there is something *wrong* with *being right*.
 Rather, it is the *desire* to be right that colors our judgment, that leads us on the wrong path.
-It is a strange paradox.

-Ultimately, being right is not the same thing as doing the right thing, and I want to focus my efforts now on the latter, and be less concerned with the former.
+Being right is also not the same thing as *doing the right thing*.
+And I want to focus my efforts now on this, while trying to free myself from the tyranny of being right.

 [Ruby Style Guide]: https://github.com/rubocop-hq/ruby-style-guide